-The Forms Page Part allows you to capture information from your website visitors.
+The Forms Page Part allows you to safely capture information from your website visitors.
 You could use this page part as a basic contact us form, or for something as in-depth as a job application form.
 Please make sure you are using the newest version of forms.
 If you see the below message, please reach out to support to upgrade your forms or click the Upgrade to Form v2 button.

 Please note, although the newest Form page part uses reCAPTCHA, the form is not appropriate to accept secure information from your users.
 Please do not ask them to fill out their social security numbers, credit cards, or other information that ought to remain private and protected.
 Entries in the forms are not protected by SiteWrench and can be emailed or forwarded to any party.
 There is a way to accept payments through your forms that is safe and secure for you and your users.
 If you are interested in this option, please view Part 5.

 When you first install the Forms page part, you must create the fields for your users to fill out.